Hobadee/Test-Uri/README.md

 ## Installing
-`make install` should work on *NIX systems.
+Install like most *NIX source; run `make && make test && make install`

 Installation on Windows is currently manual.
 To install manually, copy all the files in the "build" directory into a new folder in your PowerShell modules directory.
-The Windows installation directory is `$HOME\Documents\PowerShell\Modules`
+The Windows installation directory is `$HOME\Documents\PowerShell\Modules`.
+On *NIX, the installation directory is `~/.local/share/powershell/Modules`.

 ## Public functions